-NOTE 10: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 13: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

-The district is a member of the King County Directors' Association (KCDA).
+The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association by approving an agreement dated May 21, 1974, and has remained in the joint venture ever since.
-The district's current equity of \$36,917.72 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the district compared to all other districts applied against paid administrative fees.
-The district may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.
+The board authorized joining the amended articles for the association on April 10, 1979, and has remained in the joint venture ever since.
+The District's current equity of \$54,372.85 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The District intended to remain a member of KCDA due to its purchasing power and services.
+However, if the District were to withdraw from the joint venture, the District would receive its equity in ten annual allocations of merchandise or 15 annual payments.